vivien-walter/mllpa/docs/_documentation/tutorials/tessellations/2-local-environment.md

   nav: "sidebar-tutorials"
 ---

+The function *doVoro()* seen in the previous tutorial is automatically mapping the environment - unless told otherwise.
+While the codelines shown in this tutorial could be therefore seen as useless, this tutorial develops the concept of local environment.
+{: .notice--info}

-Once the tessellation has been processed on the system and the instance of the **Tessellation** class generated, ML-LPA is ready to map the local environment of the lipids.
+Once the tessellation has been processed on the system and the instance of the **Tessellation** class generated, the local environment of the molecules can still be mapped, as seen in this tutorial.

 ## Local environment